ciaoidea/Holo.Codec/README.md

 Holo.Codec is an experimental **holographic codec for images and audio** designed for environments where connectivity is ultra–weak, intermittent, or one–way:

-- deep‑space missions and planetary rovers
+- deep-space missions and planetary rovers
 - remote exploration (caves, polar regions, underwater)
 - disaster and emergency networks with high packet loss